cheoljoo/problemSolving/leetcode/README.md

 - [maxSubArray.py](https://github.com/cheoljoo/problemSolving/blob/master/leetcode/maxSubArray.py) : timeout
   - RecursionError: maximum recursion depth exceeded in comparison
 - [maxSubArray-norecursion.py](https://github.com/cheoljoo/problemSolving/blob/master/leetcode/maxSubArray-norecursion.py) : O(N**2) it is not good. -> O(N) ?
-- [maxSubArray-norecursion2.py](https://github.com/cheoljoo/problemSolving/blob/master/leetcode/maxSubArray-norecursion2.py) : passwd O(N)  - this is not DP.
+- [maxSubArray-norecursion2.py](https://github.com/cheoljoo/problemSolving/blob/master/leetcode/maxSubArray-norecursion2.py) : passed O(N)  - this is not DP.
   - refer to discussion : https://leetcode.com/problems/maximum-subarray/discuss/159849/Python-solution
     - we should change my idea for O(N) : my code is not proper answer for start and end position. but we can get the right maxSubArray answer. -> solved
     - if subSum is negative , we can restart.